GlennIgen/AutopilotHWID/README.md

 # AutopilotHWID
-Script to Collect Windows Hardware ID for Autopilot (This repository exists solely to allow downloading the .ps1 file in RAW format.)
+Script to Collect Windows Hardware ID Hash for Autopilot (This repository exists solely to allow downloading the .ps1 file in RAW format.)
 Official script provided by Microsoft - https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/